Payments and refunds

 If you withdraw or suspend at any point in the term, you will still be able to access your tuition fee loan.
 However, if you are suspending, you may notice that your Student Finance statement does not appear as expected.
 This is because the University will not be able to collect your full funding in the year of intermission, so will collect the outstanding balance in the year of return.
 See the student loan payments for suspending undergraduates page for more information.

 Do I have to pay a deposit?

-I'm a research student and I'm planning on submitting my thesis early, do I have to keep paying University tuition fees?
+I'm a research student and I'm planning on submitting my thesis early, do I have to keep paying course fees?

 If you are a research student and are planning to submit your thesis before you reach your maximum fee liability, you only need to pay fees up to and including the term in which you submit your thesis.
 For example, if you submit your DPhil thesis in the 8th term since starting, you will pay 8 terms of fees but not fees for the 9th term.
 If your thesis is referred back to you then you may be liable for a re-submission charge.
 Please refer to the Other charges page for more information.

 I'm a research student and I'm conducting research outside Oxford, do I still have to pay University fees?